 The 2nd round of the Wild Rhino Youth Ambassador campaign included print and digital posters of key messages from the youth ambassadors, appealing to their peers to stop using rhino horn.
 These designs, in produced in both English and Vietnamese, were carried through to social media platforms of both Wild Rhino and each of the Wild Rhino Youth Ambassadors.

 Since returning home, the Wild Rhino Youth Ambassadors have hosted various events at their schools as well as externally in order to spread the campaign messaging.
 These have included a displays and a presentation at TEDx Youth Talk Asia, displays and presentations at the GIN (Global Issues Network) Saigon Conference, an awareness drive at the Crescent Mall in HCMC, as well as various presentations to groups at the 11 participating schools.

 In addition, Wild Rhino Youth Ambassadors have produced video’s of their experience, which have been shared and a #MyRhinoStory Facebook page was implemented by ambassador, Phan le Ha Long (Peter).
 Video’s include :

 2018 Superhero Campaign

 The 2018 Superhero campaign has resulted in a launch of the 2nd edition of the Rhino Ranger comic book, a Rhino Ranger activity book targeted at the younger market, as well as various promotional items designed with Rhino Ranger as the superhero, including raincoats, stickers and tattoos.
 These items are distributed to the participating schools as well as at events where Rhino Ranger makes an appearance.

 Rhino Ranger is in high demand and is often invited to make an appearance at various schools around Ho Chi Minh City, where the Wild Rhino team deliver and educational talk on rhinos and the importance of saving this magnificent species from extinction.
 At each appearance, the audience is invited to have photographs taken with the Rhino Ranger mascot, with the Rhino Ranger Instagram frame, and they are encouraged to sign a Rhino Ranger poster as their commitment to help end the demand for rhino horn.

 2018 Wild Rhino Competition

-The 3rd Wild Rhino Competition will be launched in both Ho Chi Minh City and Hanoi in September 2018.
+The 3rd Wild Rhino Competition was launched in both Ho Chi Minh City and Hanoi in September 2018.